Wang Wentao: Foreign relations

 In early February 2025, the United States placed a 10 percent tariff on Chinese imports to reduce fentanyl flow, blaming China for exporting precursor chemicals.
 Wang criticized the tariff, noting previous cooperation between the US and China on fentanyl control.
 In March 2025, he vowed to "fight to the finish" declaring that China would not be intimidated by US tariffs.
 That same month, the Commerce Ministry started an anti-circumvention investigation into US fiber optic imports and announced to impose additional 15% tariffs on American farm products.
 In June 2025, Wang urged the World Trade Organization (WTO) to enhance oversight on tariffs.
 Due to escalation of the trade war with the Trump administration, he encouraged Chinese companies operating in the US to make diversified strategies noting protectionism concerns.

 As a result of the Dutch-China standoff over Nexperia, Wang received an "urgent" invitation from the European Union to discuss solution in Brussels.
-Both he and Dutch Economy Minister Vincent Karremans met on October 2025.
+Both he and Dutch Economy Minister Vincent Karremans met in October 2025.
 Wang was described as less conciliatory over the issue stating that China opposed the overstretching of "national security" concerns as China blocked the exportation of the company's finished products to the Netherlands.